dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide-3.md

 ###  The per-view caching

-In case if it's not appropriate to cache the whole site, you can enable caching only for specified views (i.e. most highly used).
+In case it's not appropriate to cache the whole site, you can enable caching only for specific views (i.e. most highly used).
 Django provides `cache_page` decorator for this:

 ```python